-Creating an environment that is both age-appropriate for a middle school and conducive to the task of learning is extremely important.
-For this reason, we ask parents to please monitor the attire that their children wear to school each day.
-All clothing must ensure that the student retains acceptable modesty.
-Any student dressing in a way that creates a distraction to the learning environment, a safety hazard, or a health hazard will not be admitted to class.
+LCPS Board of Education Policy 5511: Students' dress and grooming must not disrupt the educational process, interfere with the maintenance of a positive teaching/learning climate, or compromise reasonable standards of health, safety, and decency.
+(Updated 3/17/14)

 Students in violation of the dress code will be sent to the office and the student's home will be contacted.
 If the student cannot correct the dress code violation, the student will be sent home.
 Repeated violations may result in suspension from school.
 The following are violations of the dress code and WILL NOT be permitted:

-- Students who wear YOGA PANTS, TIGHTS, LEGGINGS, AND OTHER SIMILARLY DESIGNED clothing must be wear shirts that completely cover their rear ends. - Inappropriate footwear (footwear must have a covered toe, something around the heal, and a solid bottom) - this impacts some sandals (again due to injuries) - Exposed Undergarments this refers to both sagging pants and low-rise skinny pants - Inappropriately exposed skin (i.e.: low necklines, bare midriffs, holes in pants higher than finger-tip length) - Outdoor coats must remain in locker during the day (hoodies, fleeces, and windbreakers are okay) - Purses must be no larger than a three-ring binder - Pajamas - Tank tops/shirts with spaghetti straps (sleeveless shirts/basketball jerseys should be worn with a t-shirt with sleeves underneath) - Shorts or skirts shorter than mid-thigh (use the fingertip test) - Clothing that fits inappropriately (i.e. oversized, undersized, dragging, exposed undergarments) i.e. sagging pants and low rise skinny pants - Hats, bandanas, any non-religious headwear - Gang related accessories (i.e. spiked bracelets, spiked necklaces, one pant leg rolled, chains hanging from pants) - Clothing with inappropriate logos or messages (i.e.: alcohol, drugs, tobacco, illegal/sexually suggestive slogans, weapons, violence) - Any dress/appearance which creates a distraction to the educational environment
+- Students who wear YOGA PANTS, TIGHTS, LEGGINGS, AND OTHER SIMILARLY DESIGNED CLOTHING must wear shirts that are long enough to cover their bottoms. - Flip-flops and slippers (due to numerous past injuries) - Inappropriate footwear (footwear must have a covered toe, something around the heal, and a solid bottom) this impacts some sandals (again due to injuries) - Exposed Undergarments this refers to both sagging pants and low-rise skinny pants for boys and girls - Inappropriately exposed skin (i.e.: low necklines, bare midriffs, holes in pants higher than finger-tip length) - Outdoor coats must remain in locker during the day (hoodies, fleeces, and windbreakers are okay) - Purses must be no larger than a 3-ring binder - Tank tops/shirts with spaghetti straps (sleeveless shirts/basketball jerseys should be worn with a t-shirt with sleeves underneath) - Shorts or skirts shorter than mid-thigh (use the fingertip test) - Clothing that fits inappropriately (i.e. oversized, undersized, dragging, exposed undergarments) i.e. sagging pants and low rise skinny pants - Pajamas, Hats, bandanas, any non-religious headwear - Gang related accessories (i.e. spiked bracelets, spiked necklaces, one pant leg rolled, chains hanging from pants) - Clothing with inappropriate logos or messages (i.e.: alcohol, drugs, tobacco, illegal/sexually suggestive slogans, weapons, violence) - Any dress/appearance which creates a distraction to the educational environment